Nurses going over notes

 Documentation is a critical component of patient care, and narrative nurse's notes provide all the unique details that can't be covered in a one-size-fits-all form.

-Those details allow clinicians to see a more complete picture of the condition of their patient and sometimes directly lead to a complex or unusual diagnosis that may have otherwise been missed.
+Those details allow clinical nurses to see a more complete picture of the condition of their patient and sometimes directly lead to a complex or unusual diagnosis that may have otherwise been missed.

 10 TIPS FOR WRITING EFFECTIVE NARRATIVE NURSE'S NOTES